June 20th: Final Shows!

 To close out the afternoon, we gather at the tennis courts for the grand finale: the Camper & Counselor Tennis and Pickleball tournament finals.
 Both matches were incredibly close, and it was so much fun to watch (and quietly cheer on) these duos!

 As the session comes to a close, we can’t help but feel both proud and a little bittersweet.
-These campers have grown so much over the past few weeks, and we have loved every second spent with them under Old Bald. watching bonds form and a mutual love of Merrie-Woode develop has been truly special.
+These campers have grown so much over the past few weeks, and we have loved every second spent with them under Old Bald.
+Watching bonds form and a mutual love of Merrie-Woode develop has been truly special.
 As a favorite campfire song says, “we’ll all be back again next year!”
 Until then, we’ll be holding onto these memories and celebrating what an amazing June session we had!

 Chug-a-wump,